-A new study found that many common genetic variants — each with a small effect — together explain why migraines cluster in some families.
+A new study found that many common genetic variants together explain why migraines cluster in some families.

 “Both rare, high-impact and common genetic variants with smaller impact could contribute to the familial aggregation of migraine,” said Padhraig Gormley, Ph.D, a lead author of the study who works at the Broad Institute.
 “In this study, we wanted to find out which one is more important and whether the genetic load is higher in certain types of migraine.”

-While scientists have previously identified genetic variants associated with this common brain disorder, there is still much to learn about the underlying biology.
+Researchers looked at whether there were different genetic mechanisms involved in two subtypes of migraines with aura.
+The two of subtypes were migraines with typical visual aura, and the less common subtype, hemiplegic migraines, which are accompanied by a motor weakness aura.
+Scientists had previously identified genetic variants associated with this common brain disorder.
+But there is still much to learn about the underlying biology.
 One lingering question is why the condition clusters in families, and that’s what this study focused on.

 Two years ago this same consortium of scientists conducted what was at that time the largest genome-wide association study of migraines ever done.
 That study found more than 40 genetic variants associated with the condition.